h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/faq.md

 # :material-frequently-asked-questions: FAQ: Frequently Asked Questions

+The COVID-19 Hospital Occupancy Simulator ([**CHOS**](./terminology.md#chos)) application enables hospitals to prepare for patient surges due to COVID-19.
+Through simulations supported with state-of-the-art forecasting models and the latest county-level data on the reported COVID-19 cases and hospitalizations due to COVID-19, CHOS produces [simulation-based projections](./terminology.md#simulation-based-projection) containing a hospital-level four-week projection that includes:

+- Daily expected non-ICU occupancy and admissions for COVID-19 patients
+- Daily expected ICU occupancy and net change admissions for COVID-19 patients

+The [simulation-based projection](./terminology.md#simulation-based-projection) also includes the four-week county-level forecast on expected COVID-19 cases used to generate the hospital-level four-week projections.

+Hospitals can better customize the models' data to reflect a hospital's specific characteristics and future expectations through data override; overrides based on expectations about the future allow you to play out different scenarios and generate alternative projections.

+With the insights [simulation-based projections](./terminology.md#simulation-based-projection) can provide during public health emergencies like the one we currently experience, CHOS makes the process of managing hospital resources more efficient and less complicated.

 The below sections provide answers to frequently asked questions.
 If you have additional questions, send them to the following email: <niki.athanasiadou@h2o.ai>.

 ## General